denismakogon/highlights/README.md

 3 multistage docker images:

  - build-stage (ready to build some C/CPP code)
- - golang (ready for cgo, go apps compiling)
+ - golang (CGo/Go, go apps compiling)
  - runtime (ready to run your binary from one of the stages above)

 All these images were designed and built for the one purpose - make FFMPEG easy to use on, probably, the most stable OS for Docker - Debian.
 In ever layer you have an access to `ffmpeg`, `ffprobe` tools as well as all plugins and codecs designed for (or used with) FFMPEG.
 That's why the whole idea of this demo became possible.